AmishaSomaiya/ROS2-Humble-Setup-On-Ubuntu2204/Humble-Installation-on-Ubuntu22.md

   <img src="Images/commandnotfound.png" />
 </p>

-To avoid running this step every time, we can add the sourcing the script command to out bash source file :
+To avoid running this step every time, we can add the environment path to the bash file :

 ```
 gedit ~/.bashrc